 A stockaded fortification, Fort Hawkins consisted of slightly less than an acre and a half of enclosure, surrounded by a much larger area of cleared land.
 Inside the fort were two three-story blockhouses.
 The lowest floors were built with stone, for storage of food and munitions.

-In 2002, after years of negotiations with the Shriners, the City of Macon purchased the property, with the intent of rebuilding the fort in time for the 2006 bicentennial.
+Way back in 2002, after years of negotiations with the Shriners, the City of Macon purchased the property, with the intent of rebuilding the fort in time for the bicentennial.

 Visiting Fort Hawkins

 Fort Hawkins is a three-story museum (located in the reconstructed blockhouse), filled with information on the fort, Benjamin Hawkins, the Creek Indians and period artifacts.
 It is maintained by the city of Macon and located in the appropriately named "Fort Hill" section of Macon, near the Ocmulgee Indian Mounds.
 The Lower Creek Trading Path, which is now known as Emery Highway, ran directly in front of the fort.